Brand, design and print

 Canva is a useful free online tool for creating effective designs from social media graphics to powerpoint presentations.

-If you have a more complicated design or branding project, you may need to enlist the services of an external design agency.
+You may need to enlist the services of an external design agency.
 Please contact communications@ndcn.ox.ac.uk for a list of recommended designers.

 When producing materials yourself or externally, please bear in mind that you must adhere to the University brand guidelines.

 The communications team will be happy to review any materials for you, either those produced by yourself or an external designer.
-If in doubt, please ask!
+If in doubt, please ask.

 Print